Get the e-book:

 This Jay had lots of thick black hair—not the bald head of his Jay.

-This Jay had the beautiful Prima standing beside him—his Jay was even shyer than Matt around the ladies.
+This Jay had the beautiful Prima standing beside him—his Jay was a good wingman, but couldn’t talk to the ladies himself.

-All reasons this Jay was not his Jay.
+All reasons this Jay couldn’t be his Jay.

 But he used that “Hee-haw” greeting.
 Nobody said hello with a “Hee-haw” like his friend Jay.

-The big man lifted his open palm and gestured to the pretty gal standing beside him.
-“Prima and I are your Guides, assigned to your care by Lord Geebor.”
+The big man gestured to the pretty gal standing beside him.
+“Prima and I are your Guides, assigned to your care by King Jesus.”

 He placed his hand over his chest.
 “My name’s Jay.”